Becquerel - Animation

 Replay animation

-• The unit used to measure radioactivity is the becquerel (Bq), which, since 1975, has replaced the curie (1 curie = 37 thousand million becquerels).
+• The SI unit used to measure radioactivity is the becquerel (Bq), which, since 1975, has replaced the curie (1 curie = 37 thousand million becquerels); the US still uses Curies.

-• The activity of a source is measured in becquerels.
-One becquerel corresponds to the disintegration of one nucleus per second.
+• One becquerel corresponds to the disintegration of one nucleus per second.